ChrisKheng/cvwo2019/docs/index.md

 * DeleteTag: A dialog which allows the user to delete a category.
 * TasksList: The list of tasks shown in the tasks page.
 * NewTask, EditTask, DeleteTask: A dialog which allows the user to create, edit, and delete a task respectively.
 * TaskNavigationBar: The navigation bar of the tasks page.
+It uses `NavigationBar` as its parent component.

 Below are other important components which are not shown in the diagrams.
-* TaskForm: A form which is used to create / edit a task.
+* TaskForm: A form which is used to create/edit a task.
 * ConfirmationDialog: A dialog which asks for the user's confirmation.
 * Modal: A general-purpose dialog which can be used by other components.